-- 4.1 The draft budget has now been prepared for 2014/15 together with projections for 2015/16 and 2016/17.
+- 4.1 The draft budget has now been prepared for 2015/16 together with projections for 2016/17 and 2017/18.
 The budgets are set out in line with Accounting Requirements and they take account of the usual pay and price inflation assumptions.
-Specific aspects of the budget are outlined in more detail below. - Provision continues to be made for repayment of the self-financing debt over the next 29 year period.
-No provision has been made as yet in respect of the £15.3M HRA share of earlier years' debt, but this is the same approach that applied under the former subsidy system.
-The regulatory and accounting framework is still awaiting completion, therefore the HRA debt management strategy has not yet been reviewed and updated. - With regard to financing investment needs for the existing housing stock, the budget has been prepared on the basis that if there is a shortfall in the funding required to support the capital programme, then a top up should be charged to the revenue account (through increasing the contribution to the MRR). - In terms of revenue savings and growth no proposals have been put forward at this time.
+Specific aspects of the budget are outlined in more detail below. - Provision continues to be made for repayment of the self-financing debt over the next 28 year period.
+No provision has been made as yet in respect of the £15.3M HRA share of earlier years' debt, but this is the same approach that applied under the former subsidy system. - With regard to financing investment needs for the existing housing stock, the budget has been prepared on the basis that if there is a shortfall in the funding required to support the capital programme, then a top up should be charged to the revenue account (through increasing the contribution to the MRR). - In terms of revenue savings and growth no proposals have been put forward at this time.

-5 CAPITAL PROGRAMME 2013/14 TO 2017/18
+5 CAPITAL PROGRAMME 2014/15 TO 2019/20